Invicti-Security/netsparker-custom-security-checks/README.md

 *   The response variable represents the HTTP response that was returned from the web server in response to the attack request that contained the attack pattern.

 ## Passive Security Checks

 Passive security checks do not issue any extra HTTP requests during scans.
 For each HTTP request that the crawler has discovered, you can write passive security check scripts to analyze the response.
-If the response contains any vulnerable information, this will enable you to detect a new vulnerability.
+If the response contains any vulnerable information, this enables you to detect a new vulnerability.

 Here is a sample script: